dojo/docs/dojo/wipeOut.rst

     <button dojoType="dijit.form.Button" id="basicWipeButton2">Wipe It Out!</button>
     <div id="basicWipeNode2" style="width: 200px; background-color: red;">
-      <b>This is a container of random content to wipe in slowly with the expoOut easing!</b>
+      <b>This is a container of random content to wipe out slowly with the expoOut easing!</b>
     </div>

 ========